MogwaiMomo/capstone/README.md

 # TO DO LIST - WEEK 2

-20190110: Create a basic n-gram model to predict the next word after 1, 2, or 3 words
+20190110: Create a basic n-gram model to predict the next word after 1, 2, or 3 words:

+Next up: Write the test.

 Get some kind of markov chain prediction going ... https://sookocheff.com/post/nlp/ngram-modeling-with-markov-chains/